-The countercyclical capital buffer aims to ensure that banks build capital during upturns so that they have more to draw on during a downturn.
-Banks should build and hold a countercyclical capital buffer when financial imbalances are building up or have built up over a period.
-The buffer requirement may be reduced in the event of an economic downturn and large bank losses.
-Norges Bank has been tasked with preparing a decision basis and providing advice to the Ministry of Finance regarding the level of the countercyclical capital buffer four times a year.
-(See "Criteria for an appropriate countercyclical capital buffer," Norges Bank Papers 1/2013 for more information about the basis of Norges Bank's advice.)
+The countercyclical capital buffer (CCyB), which is now at $1.5\%^5$ aims to ensure that banks build capital during upturns when financial imbalances are building up or have built up.
+Banks will thus have more capital to draw on in bad times with high losses.
+The buffer rate can be reduced in the event of an economic downturn and large bank losses to increase banks' lending capacity.
+Norges Bank sets the CCyB rate each quarter.
+(See "A framework for advice on the countercyclical capital buffer," Norges Bank Papers 4/2019, Norges Bank, for more information about the basis of Norges Bank's advice.)